wurbanski/contrail-infra-doc/source/rfc/metrics.rst

     data points, that is average CPU/mem etc usage in the 1, 2, 3 and so on second of the job run (assuming metrics are gathered each second).

     *Note: metric gathering systems typically save metric values for either provided unix timestamps or for the moment the value was received.*

+#.
+Metrics should be stored for 14 days in case of *check* and *gate* and 60 days for other pipelines.